Tōshi Yoshida: Wartime

 Yoshida's adult career began under adverse circumstances.
 Yoshida was still an apprentice in the Yoshida family system.
 He had little, if any, artistic autonomy from his father.
 1936 was the beginning of military dictatorship, under which art was under censorship.
 In 1943, Yoshida produced oil paintings that depict factory workers and civilians engaging in war production.
 After the war, because of economic hardship, Yoshida published seventeen landscape works in 1951 for American personnel and their wives.

 Postwar turn to abstract expressionism

 The death of his father in 1950 marked Tōshi's total break from his past and from naturalism.
+On his father's death, Tōshi became head of the family, initially focusing on restoring its finances, which had suffered after the war, and took over management of the Yoshida studio, promoting his father's work and encouraging the expansion of the style Hiroshi had established.
+He soon resigned from the Taiheiyō Gakai, however, to join his brother Hodaka's Plus group, embracing a more modern and internationally oriented style of experimentation; Tōshi had earlier shielded Hodaka from their father's disapproval of abstraction by keeping secret that his brother had already been drawing abstract prints in the mid-1940s.
 In 1952, Yoshida began a series of abstract woodcuts, influenced by his brother, Hodaka Yoshida.
 In 1953, Tōshi traveled to the United States, Mexico, London, and the Near East.
 He made presentations in thirty museums and galleries in eighteen states.
 From 1954 to 1973, Yoshida made three hundred nonobjective prints.